ruizcrp/hyperlearn/README.md

 WORK IN PROGRESS! :small_red_triangle::small_red_triangle::small_red_triangle:

+In the pre-LLM way, a classical recommender system would have been used (see also below for some links).
+Maybe a good start-point with regards to a LLM-based solution would be the following figure taken out of [Wu et al. published relatively recently in May 2023](https://arxiv.org/pdf/2305.19860.pdf).
+It shows three modeling paradigms how LLMs could be combined with a recommender system.
+Actually in the third option, the LLM is at the same time the recommender system.
+I think this third option is a good minimal solution for this hackathon: It is heavily based on prompting some user profile information in advance, which is quite feasible to achieve a minimum but not very satisfying to make something advanced/interesting (e.g. information that user likes soccer and has issues with past continuous tenses).
+So if we can do more than that, this would be perfect.
+The options are discussed in more detail below.

 ![FIGURE1](figure1.png)

-First of all, [this might be the right place to find a solution](https://github.com/WLiK/LLM4Rec-Awesome-Papers) with [their Wu et al. August 2023 paper here](https://arxiv.org/pdf/2305.19860.pdf).
-And [the Chen et al. July 2023 paper also seems like a crucial overview](https://arxiv.org/pdf/2307.16376.pdf).
+Next to Wu et al, the following literature might provide a good overview about the topic:, [this might be the right place to find a solution](https://github.com/WLiK/LLM4Rec-Awesome-Papers) And [the Chen et al. July 2023 paper also seems like a crucial overview](https://arxiv.org/pdf/2307.16376.pdf).
 Also [this paper by Fao et al. July 2023](https://www.researchgate.net/publication/372137006_Recommender_Systems_in_the_Era_of_Large_Language_Models_LLMs) Seem to be a good start.

-Chen et al. 2023 talk about "three key aspects of
-personalization: recommender systems, personalized assistance, and personalized search".

-There are the following possibilities:
-1) See above
+The following structure is currently used (maybe you have more ideas!):
+1) Minimal solution: LLM as Recommender System
+2) LLM Tokens plus Recommender System
+3) LLM Embeddings plus Recommender System
-2) Recommender Systems (pre-LLM way?)
+4) Recommender Systems in a pre-LLM way

-3) Memory based
+### 1.1 Minimal solution: LLM as Recommender System

+It seems that for example [RecLLM by Google's Team Friedman et al. May 2023](https://arxiv.org/pdf/2305.07961.pdf) used such an approach in a more elaborated chat-like you-tube commendation system (https://arxiv.org/pdf/2305.07961.pdf).
+It requires prompting elementsinto the memory, which is why one of the solutions is called [MemPrompt by Madaan et al. February 2023](https://arxiv.org/pdf/2201.06009.pdf).
+Also [ChatREC is a solution in that direction by Gao et al. May 2003](https://arxiv.org/pdf/2303.14524.pdf).
+See also [this blog-post using T5 as a simple fine-tuned LLM-recommender giving an input of purchases and a possible output-list of choices based on semantic context](https://towardsdatascience.com/using-large-language-models-as-recommendation-systems-49e8aeeff29b).

+### 1.2 LLM Tokens plus Recommender System

+### 1.3 LLM Embeddings plus Recommender System

-### 1.2 Recommender Systems (pre-LLM way?)
+### 1.4 Recommender Systems in a pre-LLM way

 Definition by Chen et al. 2023: "These systems aim to predict and suggest items of interest to individual users, such as movies, products, or articles, based on their historical interactions and preferences".

 See for example [Facebook's Team Naumov et al.2019](https://arxiv.org/pdf/1906.00091.pdf).
 This is a solution (available on a github repo for pytorch) that was build for increasing the click-rates based on personalization.
 How to apply that to LLMs?
 A. overview seems to be also [here from Da'u and Salim 2020, although I cannot access the paper](https://link.springer.com/article/10.1007/s10462-019-09744-1#auth-Aminu-Da_u-Aff1-Aff2).

-### 1.3 Memory based

-See for example [MemPrompt by Madaan et al. February 2023](https://arxiv.org/pdf/2201.06009.pdf) or [RecLLM by Google's Team Friedman et al. May 2023](https://arxiv.org/pdf/2305.07961.pdf).
-Also [ChatREC by Gao et al. May 2003](https://arxiv.org/pdf/2303.14524.pdf).